melowntech/workshop/introduction.rst

 rendering.
 As many free layers as needed may be rendered at a given position in the reference frame's node hierarchy.

-If a free layer is tiled, or organized in a tile hiearchy, it holds also an independent hierarchy of metatiles to achieve its independence on the active surface.
+If a free layer is tiled, or organized in a tile hierarchy, it holds also an independent hierarchy of metatiles to achieve its independence on the active surface.
 In format and semantics, free layer metatiles are precisely identical to surface metatiles.
 Their usage in the rendering pipeline is largely identical as with surfaces.
 Each free layer, however, forms its own independent, single-entity rendering stack.

+For configuration options, have a look at :ref:`geodata` resources configuration section.

 .. _geogrid: